MeltwaterArchive/datasift-ruby/README.md

 Getting Started
 ---------------
-**Read our [Ruby Getting Started Guide](http://dev.datasift.com/quickstart/ruby) to get started with the DataSift platform.** The guide will take you through creating a [DataSift](http://datasift.com) account, and activating data sources which you will need to do before using the DataSift API.
+**Read our [Stream](http://dev.datasift.com/docs/products/stream/quick-start/getting-started-ruby) and [PYLON](http://dev.datasift.com/docs/products/pylon-fbtd/get-started/getting-started-ruby) Getting Started guides for an introduction to the DataSift platform.** The guides will take you through creating a [DataSift](https://datasift.com) account, and activating data sources which you will need to do before using the DataSift API.

-Many of the examples and API endpoints used in this library require you have enabled certain data sources before you can receive any data (you should do this at [datasift.com/source](https://datasift.com/source)).
-Certain API features, such as [Historics](http://datasift.com/platform/historics/) and [Managed Sources](http://datasift.com/platform/datasources/) will require you have signed up to a monthly subscription before you can access them.
+Many of the examples and API endpoints used in this library require you have enabled certain data sources before you can receive any data (you should do this at [https://datasift.com/source](https://datasift.com/source)).
+Certain API features, such as [Historics](https://datasift.com/platform/historics/) and [Managed Sources](https://datasift.com/platform/datasources/) will require you have signed up to a monthly subscription before you can access them.

-If you are interested in using these features, or would like more information about DataSift, please [get in touch](http://datasift.com/contact-us/)!
+If you are interested in using these features, or would like more information about DataSift, please [get in touch](https://datasift.com/contact-us/)!

 Install Instructions